 Shopping habits

-In one of our earlier articles, we talked about how consuming less can benefit us all.
+In another article, we talk about how consuming less can benefit us all.

-29. So, becoming a conscious consumer can really make a difference:
+29. So, becoming a (more) conscious consumer can really make a difference:

 - Borrow rather than buy – for example, join a book/fashion/toy/tool library – and buy only what you need.

-- Buy ethically and sustainably manufactured products, including avoiding products that contain palm oil.
+- Buy ethically and sustainably manufactured products (which includes avoiding products that contain palm oil).

 - Purchase locally-made or at least avoid products that require shipping by air freight (you’ll learn why below).